-Embalming requires draining the body of fluids and replacing them with embalming chemicals to temporarily preserve the body for viewing.
+Embalming replaced bodily fluids with embalming chemicals to preserve the body temporarily for viewing.

 Embalming is not required in any state, but some state requires embalming if the body is not cremated or buried within 24 to 48 hour of death.
 Embalming ranges in price from $225 to $1,212.

-The price of cemetery plot depends on your location, whether you choose a public cemetery or private cemetery.
+The price of a cemetery plot depends on your location, whether you choose a public or private cemetery.
 Rural cemeteries are less expensive than urban cemeteries.
-The cemetery cost also includes the service of people to open the burial ground and vault used to reinforce the grave site.
+The cemetery cost also includes the service of people to open the burial ground and vault used to reinforce the gravesite.

 Some cemeteries have an urn garden or a particular area for cremated remains.
 Plots in the urn garden are smaller than a standardly sized plot.
 You will need to check if the cemetery will require you to purchase a small burial container for the urn.